Ask

 1 year ago

-Post meal if you are facing Bloating and excess gas formation it may be a symptom of gastrointestinal digestive issues such as Gastritis, indigestion, constipation, IBS, intolerances etc., and/or due to an underlying health condition which requires medical attention.
+Bloating, Gastritis can be a symptom of gastrointestinal digestive issues such as indigestion, constipation, IBS, intolerances etc., and/or due to an underlying health condition which requires medical attention.
 For further diagnosis and assistance kindly contact your specialized health care professional.

 Here are a few dietary tips to help manage bloating